-The FHA loan has long been a standard for first-time home buyers and experienced home buyers alike to purchase a home.
+The FHA loan has long been a standard for first-time homebuyers and experienced home buyers alike to purchase a home.
 There are many reasons why this program continues to be popular among potential homeowners.
-Here we present some of the basics guidelines of the program for people interested in how to qualify for an FHA loan.
+Here we present some of the basic guidelines of the program for people interested in how to qualify for an FHA loan.

 Basic Florida FHA Loan Requirements